-Red snapper can be found at depths of 33-623 feet, and release mortality rates for red snapper range from 22-32%,11 depending on the sector (Appendix G, Table G-10).
+Red snapper can be found at depths of 33-623 feet, and release mortality rates for red snapper range from 22-32%, 10 depending on the sector (Appendix G, Table G.10).
 Release mortality rates for species in the snapper grouper fishery that co-occur with red snapper are also widely variable depending on species and fishing mode, ranging from 6.8% for black sea bass caught in commercial black sea bass pots to 53% for red porgy in the commercial sector, with sectorspecific values in between for other species such as gray triggerfish, yellowtail snapper, and vermilion snapper.
 Red snapper are often harvested incidentally when fishing for other snapper grouper species, such as vermilion snapper, gray triggerfish, red porgy, and black sea bass (Appendix G, Tables G-2 and G-11).
-Across most of the snapper grouper species, including red snapper, the magnitude of private mode discards is much higher compared to the headboat or charter modes (Appendix G, Table G-4).
-Recreational discards of several snapper grouper species are higher than the landings for certain modes of fishing (Appendix G, Table G-5).
+Across most of the snapper grouper species, including red snapper, the magnitude of private mode discards is much higher compared to the headboat or charter modes (Appendix G, Table G.4).
+Recreational discards of several snapper grouper species are higher than the landings for certain modes of fishing (Appendix G, Table G.5).
 Black sea bass, gag, red snapper, red grouper, and tomtate discards are much higher than their landings across all modes.
-Red snapper recreational discards to landings ratios are 5,270% in the headboat component, 1,177% in the charter component, and 859% in the private recreational component (Appendix G, Table G-5).
+Red snapper recreational discards to landings ratios are 5,270% in the headboat component, 1,177% in the charter component, and 859% in the private recreational component (Appendix G, Table G.5).

 In general, during the short recreational and commercial seasons, a portion of the red snapper catch do not survive after being returned to the water ('dead releases' or 'dead discards').
-Of the four discard codes, "out of season" regulations was the most common reason selected for discarded red snapper based on self-reported commercial discards (Appendix G, Table G-3).
+Of the four discard codes, "out of season" regulations was the most common reason selected for discarded red snapper based on self-reported commercial discards (Appendix G, Table G.3).
 When compared to Alternative 1 (No Action), decreasing the total and sector ACLs under Preferred Alternative 2 and Alternative 3-would allow for less fish to be harvested.
-Therefore, discards of red snapper could increase with shorter seasons because incidentally caught fish would need to be discarded rather than kept, which has indirect negative effects to the red snapper stock.
-However, both Preferred Alternative 2 and Alternative 3 have the potential to reduce landings in both sectors, which could also result in a reduction in discards from the status quo, depending on effort (See Section 4.1.3).
+However, high numbers of removals could still occur with shorter seasons from Preferred Alternative 2 or Alternative 3 due to high rates of discarding and high numbers of dead discards of red snapper that occur outside of the open season.
+Preferred Alternative 2 and Alternative 3 do have the potential to reduce total removals in both sectors if fewer trips target snapper grouper species that co-occur with red snapper, which could also result in a reduction in discards from the status quo (See Section 4.1.3).

-11 A discard mortality rate of 0.2 implies that, of every five fish released, one fish would die.
+10 A discard mortality rate of 0.2 implies that, of every five fish released, one fish would die.